ThousandEyes adds Alibaba Cloud to cloud monitoring capabilities

 ThousandEyes is expanding its global multi-cloud monitoring platform to include one of the biggest cloud providers in the world: Alibaba Cloud.

-This increased coverage builds on ThousandEyes’ fleet of Cloud Agents that provide global monitoring vantage points from major cloud providers such as Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure as well as global data centres and major ISPs.
+This increased coverage builds on ThousandEyes’ fleet of Cloud Agents that provide global monitoring vantage points from major cloud providers such as Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure as well as global data centers and major ISPs.

 According to ThousandEyes, the network of cloud agents provides enterprises unmatched visibility and the ability to measure application and network-layer performance metrics for any website, application or service.